QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Comparing Two Algorithms

-\mysubsubsection{PIBT vs. LTF.} \Cref{fig:pibt-vs-ltf} shows the archive comparing PIBT and LTF.
+\mysubsubsection{PIBT vs. LTF.} \Cref{fig:pibt-vs-ltf} shows the archive that compares PIBT and LTF.
 In most cases with less than 50\% of obstacles, PIBT and LTF have a similar success rate.
 In maps with large chunks of empty space such as Map (d), both PIBT and LTF perform well.
 With more than 50\% of obstacles, PIBT generally has a 5\% to 10\% higher success rate on average than LTF.
 In most cases, these maps contain many one-entry spaces, such as Map (a).
-On the other hand, the maps in which LTF outperforms PIBT are concentrated in the upper right and bottom left, such as Map (b) and (c).
+Upon running 200 instances on Map (a) with PIBT and LTF, PIBT outperforms LTF by an average success rate of 14\%, as shown in \Cref{tab:200_validation_comp}.
+The result aligns with our observations in \Cref{sec:one-algo}.
+Meanwhile, the maps in which LTF outperforms PIBT are concentrated in the upper right and bottom left, such as Map (b) and (c).
+Upon running 200 instances on both maps, LTF has an average of 20\% higher success rate on these maps compared to PIBT.
 Our results provide additional comparisons between PIBT and LTF to the experiments conducted by \citet{learntofollow2024}, which conclude that LTF outperforms PIBT by comparing them on a set of human-designed warehouse maps.